akhilyada2/-SQL-PROJECTS/README.md

-# T-Mobile Customer Churn Analysis
+# Telecom Customer Churn Analysis

 ## 📋 Project Overview
-This project focuses on analyzing customer churn for T-Mobile using SQL.
+This project focuses on analyzing customer churn for Telecom using SQL.
 The dataset provides insights into customer behavior, subscription details, and churn patterns.
 The goal is to identify factors contributing to customer churn and develop strategies to improve retention.

 ## 🚀 Key Features
 - **Database Design**: Creation of a relational database schema for storing customer data.